-Refer to Chapter 2 of the GrafNav/GrafNet Version 8.30 Manual for information regarding all of the GNSS plots available here.
+Refer to the GrafNav/GrafNet 8.50 User Guide for information regarding all of the GNSS plots available.

 By default, the software generates all plots at the GPS update interval.
 You can raise the interval as high as the IMU data rate to get a denser plot, but generation takes longer.
 This setting is available under the X-axis tab.
-This option requires that you have generated a combined binary file for your trajectory (before or after smoothing) (see Section Solve Boresighting Angles on Page 27).
-The combined file must be regenerated after every processing run to ensure that the plot reflects the latest results.
+This option requires that you have generated a combined binary file for your trajectory (before or after smoothing) (see Section 1.5.3, Solve Boresighting Angles on page 27).
+The combined file must be re-generated after every processing run to ensure that the plot reflects the latest results.

-Table 1, in the shaded box on this page and the following page, contains a description of the IMU plots available only through Inertial Explorer.
+Table 1, IMU Plots, in the shaded box on this page and the following page, contains descriptions of the IMU plots available only through Inertial Explorer.